Platelet countThrombocyte count

 Why the Test is Performed

 The number of platelets in your blood can be affected by many diseases.
-Platelets may be counted to monitor or diagnose diseases, or identify the cause of excess bleeding.
+Platelets may be counted to monitor or diagnose diseases, or to look for the cause of too much bleeding or clotting.

 What Abnormal Results Mean